Go to Twin Peaks Table of Contents for a note on the analysis.

 The giant seems to click a button on the generator and the noises stop.
 He leaves the room and is next observed ascending a long staircase.

 He enters what looks to be an old theater/cinema, carpeted with the Jupiter pattern.
 We see in it another of the domes.
 He approaches the silver screen and raises his hand.
 We see the Trinity blast.
 This time, looking at the blast, we cut from entering its mushroom cloud to the woodsman figures skittering around the convenience store.

 We see the plasma effluence from the Experiment, and the sphere in which BOB's face appears. ???????, at this point, pauses the play on the screen.
 He turns away from the screen, and appearing to meditate, rises up into the air, this accompanied by organ music.
 A spotlight shines upon Dido and tracks with her as she enters the room to watch the floating ???????

 The earlier representation of the appearance of the gold, as if to counter evil, is reframed with ?????? becoming a source of the gold.
 In answer to the BOB sphere emanated by the Mother Experiment, he produces a golden sphere that contains what will become Laura.

 Dido and the golden sphere

-This makes Dido happy.
-Laura appears to be the answer to the evil now showering the earth, or at least the answer to BOB, the answer to the bomb.
-Dido kisses the sphere, and it may be that we should understand her as not just blessing it but infusing it with some of her spirit, her breath.
-She releases the sphere and it floats up to a curling gold horn that also resembles an ear trumpet.
+To the viewer, Laura appears to be the answer to the evil now showering the earth, or at least the answer to BOB, the answer to the bomb.
+Dido kisses the sphere, as if blessing it, then she releases the sphere and it floats up to a curling gold horn that also resembles an ear trumpet.
 The gold sphere enters through where breath would leave the horn, passes through the trumpet that is between two gold UFO-like objects (beyond which we see something like the clockwork of the universe?) and exits through that part into which air would be blown.

 There is definitely a Glenda, the Good Witch, vibe to that sphere.